 There are approximately one million pine trees planted within the Sanctuary.
 As with farming & tourism, forestry has been integrated into the sanctuary’s plans so we can provide a model for others wanting to run conservation projects on their farm & forestry land.

 Vegetation from Geoff Walls

-- call counts up massively
+- Call counts up massively

-The Cape Sanctuary was set up to be a working model of a commercial farm, forest & tourism operation that provided safe habitat for native species.
+The Cape Sanctuary was set up to be a working model of a commercial farm, forest & tourism operation that provided a safe habitat for native species.

-Land has been retired & restored specifically for conservation, with the remainder used for commercial operations.
+The land has been retired & restored specifically for conservation, with the remainder used for commercial operations.
 Most of our species have access to both retired native areas as well as the commercial areas.

 Ownership & Funding